You are browsing documentation for a version other than the latest stable release. Switch to the latest stable release, 1.5.

-Mender has three reference devices already integrated: Raspberry Pi 3, BeagleBone Black and a virtual device (
+Mender has four reference devices already integrated: Raspberry Pi 3, BeagleBone Black and two virtual devices (

 vexpress-qemu).
 If you would like assistance supporting your device and OS, please refer to the commercial device support offering.